100334/Hello-World/README.md

 # Hello-World
-This is my first project
+This is Emmanuel.
+The student of ALX. i am very happy to take the challenge